SvitlanaLukicheva/FastqFilesHandler/README.md

 # Usage
-The program can be launched by invoking **ffhandler.exe** situated in bin folder.
+The program can be launched by invoking **ffhandler.exe** situated in the bin folder.

 ## Common parameters:
 - **-x**: the program to execute